adamszymanowski/python-reference/python.md

 `global`

-Inside a code block declare a variable as `global` so it can be modified from the inside
+Inside a function declare a variable as `global` so it can be modified from the inside

 `if`